 Management Strategy

-These have been selected from the issues that we, as a "chosen bank that continues to grow with society," must focus on in our processes that deliver value to our stakeholders such as our customers, regional communities, the environment, and our employees.
-By returning to the fundamentals of our business and specifying these priority issues, we can realize the importance of growing in harmony with society, and our employees can strive to achieve this goal.
+Japan Post Bank has established its materiality (priority issues) in line with the launch of its new medium-term management plan, effective from 2026.
+These issues have been identified based on what we, as a "chosen bank that continues to grow with society," should prioritize in delivering value to stakeholders such as customers, regional communities, the environment, and our employees.
+By returning to the fundamentals of our business and clearly defining these priority issues, we can reinforce our commitment to growing in harmony with society, while empowering our employees to work toward this goal.
+Furthermore, for each of these priority issues, we have established KPIs to monitor our progress.
+Going forward, Japan Post Bank will continue to advance sustainable management while conducting regular reviews of these priorities.

 Relevance to Materiality